Pourquoi Pas Music

-Pourquoi Pas (Note: French: Why not) Music (何樂音樂) is a Taiwanese record label company established in 2018.
-The main operating mode of Pourquoi Pas Music is mainly through cooperation with artistes such as release of records and records management.
+Pourquoi Pas (Note: Why not) Music (何樂音樂) is a Taiwanese record label established in 2018.
+The main operating mode is mainly through cooperation with artistes such as release of records and records management.
 Pourquoi Pas Music works with Diversity Music (容合音樂) for the digital record release and management in mainland China.

 Artists

 Pourquoi Pas Music works with 19 artists/groups currently (as of August 19, 2023).